 Jennette Starks-Faulkner (Owner, Head Coach)

-Jennette Starks-Faulkner brings over 17 years of national and international competitive fencing, and over 10 years of teaching and coaching experience to the Connecticut Fencers Club.
+Coach Jennette Starks-Faulkner brings over 20 years of national and international competitive fencing, and over 10 years of teaching and coaching experience to the Connecticut Fencers Club.

-Currently, Jennette is a USFCA certified fencing instructor and teaches at Moorland Hill School in Berlin (Kensington), Neat Marketplace in Hartford, Simsbury Parks and Recreation, and Granby Parks and Recreation where she conducts recreational and competitive classes, private and semi-private lessons, summer camps, and specialty classes for legally blind and unified sports students.
+Currently, Coach Jennette is a USFCA certified fencing instructor and teaches at the New Britain Quartette Club, Neat Marketplace in Hartford, Simsbury Parks and Recreation, and Granby Parks and Recreation where she conducts recreational and competitive classes, private and semi-private lessons, summer camps, and specialty classes for legally blind and unified sports students.
 Since 2010, her students have qualified for every Summer Nationals & Junior Olympics.
 In addition her students include Connecticut High School champions as well as top rated national veteran finalists, and World Veteran Championship Team members.

 Alex Gioiella (Assistant Coach-Saber)